Reducing Monthly Student Loan Debt Mortgage Guidelines

 Income based repayment plans offer individuals an option to pay off their student loan debt based on their adjusted gross income and is a great option for reducing monthly student loan debt.

-- Under these plans, the individual must re-certify each year by providing a copy of their annual federal income tax return.
+- Under these plans, the individual must re-certify each year by providing a copy of their annual federal income tax return

-- Debt can be forgiven after 25 years, although this may be a taxable event (forgiven debt can be counted as income).
+- Debt can be forgiven after 25 years, although this may be a taxable event (forgiven debt can be counted as income)